Ericzhouhy/CMPT353-Final-Project/Readme.md

 18. Run 'python ML-DL.py' to get file 'DNN_results.csv'
 19. Run 'python ML-KNN.py' to get files 'KNN_results.csv' and 'KNN_results_figure.png'
 20. Run 'python ML-RF.py' to get files 'RF_results.csv' and 'RF_results_figure.png'
-21. Run 'python Trend_Compare.py' TODO:
+21. Run 'python Trend_Compare.py' to get Trend_Compar.png

 The 'Result Files' Folder contains all the information we used in our report, aside from the plots showed and the outputs printed to the console in the steps above.
 The Folders 'Eric', 'Gary', and 'Isaac' were created for the convenience of code management,